Skip to content

 return issues

-Patient Name Mismatch Name in document doesn't match patient record warning
+Patient Name Mismatch Name in document header does not match patient record warning Extracted patient_name_in_doc vs. patient profile

-OCR Quality OCR confidence below 0.5 on any page warning
+Poor OCR Quality OCR confidence below 0.5 on any page — extracted data may be unreliable warning OCR confidence score

 Laterality Mismatch Example